sju-senior-projects-2019/Hawk-Ride/README.md

 # Hawk Ride
 IOS application which has very similar functionality like Uber; however, the service this app provides is an student escort service where students who are considered Hawk Riders will get an escort from another student who is Hawk Driver to their dorm halls.

 Accomplished Tasks:
 =================
 <!--ts-->
-*  [Re-designed the map view page] - Integrated a search bar that allows the user to search a location
-*  [Built a side bar] - which allows use to navigate throughout the app
-* [Track user's current location] - When the user first uses the app service, they will receive an notification to enable the current location to the app, and the app fetches the location coordinates of the user and displays the current location.
+* I was able to design a tableview with a list of restricted locations
+* Met with Director of Public Safety to pitch the idea and they loved it!
+* I figured out how to a back-end system that pass this users location coordinates to a database, which is firebase! - This is away from me to track the driver & rider on real time

 Tasks(On Going):
 =================
 <!--ts-->
-*  [Search Bar] - building a list of restricted locations for the user (Not sure how this able to be done)
-*  [Supply Service] - tracks cars using geolocation (latitude & longitude).
-Every vehicle which is active keeps on sending lat-long to server every 5 sec once -
-* [Demand Service]   - Demand service tracks the GPS location of the user when requested
+*  [Search Bar] - Pass location information from the UIButton to the map view and draw a path from the current location to the location was selected
  ------------------------------------------------------------------------------------------------
 * [Saving and showing real time driver annoations on the map] - So riders are matched to drivers and also displaying cars on a map - figuring out a system that sends a request to geolocation - For instance, like DISCO - Dispath optimization
  - DISCO - is a dispatch system that reduce extra driving, reduce waiting time, lowest overall ETA
 * [Using Firebase for real time user requests]
 * [Building pages for the side bar]
+*  [Supply Service] - tracks cars using geolocation (latitude & longitude).
+Every vehicle which is active keeps on sending lat-long to server every 5 sec once -
+* [Demand Service]   - Demand service tracks the GPS location of the user when requested

 Table of contents:
 =================